kyvernfoundation/isorro/tools/translation.md

 ## Firefox Translations
 The [Firefox Translations extension](https://addons.mozilla.org/en-US/firefox/addon/firefox-translations/) has the advantage of translating whatever you want while remaining entirely on your computer.
 Nothing is sent over the Internet.
 > For your safety and privacy, this is preferable.

-## EzDubs
-[EzDubs](https://play.google.com/store/apps/details?id=ai.ezdubs.eztrek) to chat with anyone in any of the many languages available.